 Prof. dr. eng.
-Andea Petru, Scientific Secretary of the Romanian Academy of Scientists
+Andea Petru, Scientific Secretary of the Academy of Romanian Scientists

 I will try to characterize the short but prodigious technical-scientific activity of Traian Vuia, whom we can truly consider a symbol of the inventive spirit of the people of Banat.